wttech/bobcat/docs/_docs/guides/first-aem-test.md

   }
 (...)
 ```
-- We of course use another here, last parameter is configuration file but what are other parameters.
-Lets see where component is placed:
+- We of course use another action here, the last parameter is the configuration file but what are the other parameters?
+Lets see where the component is placed:
   ![Login Page]({{site.baseurl}}/assets/img/aemtutorial.png)
-  Content tree is how we look for component
+  We use the Content Tree to search for the component.

-  First parameter is where in containers (or in which level) we can found component.
-If we would like to find component with text "one" path would be "container".
-For text "two" the path would be "container/container[1]" (we have to select nested container and second leaf).
+  The first parameter is in which container (or on which level) we can find the component.
+If we would like to find the component with text "one" the path would be "container".
+For the componet with text "two" the path would be "container/container[1]" (we have to select the nested container and the second leaf).

-  Second parameter is component name in Content tree
+  The second parameter is the component name in the Content Tree

-  Third parameter is which component with this name on selected level we should select.
-Here we want to select first so 0.
-If we would like to select one with "three" than the value would be '1'.
+  The third parameter is which component with this name on the selected level we should select.
+Here we want to select the first one, so the parameter is "0".
+If we would like to select the component with text "three" than the value would be "1".

-  We use java array numeration of place.
+  We use Java array numeration for locating elements (the first element has the index 0).

-### Check component
+### Check the component
-We configured component and we would like to check if everything worked.
+We configured the component and we would like to check if everything works.
 ```java
 (...)
 import static org.assertj.core.api.Assertions.assertThat;